Peruvian Shrimp Bowls

 • Change the protein: If shrimp isn't your favorite, this will work with chicken, pork, steak, salmon, or another fish or seafood.
 It also works with tofu or tempeh.

-• Change the sauce: Make these bowls with different sauces to change up the flavor.
+• Change the sauce: Make these bowls with different sauces to change the flavor.
 We love them with bang bang sauce (like in this Bang Bang Cauliflower), Chipotle Sauce, or Peanut Sauce.

 Meal Prep Tips and Storage